wtdluger/notebooks_colab/README.md

-This is a repository of Jupyter Notebooks intended for Google Collab.
+This is a repository of Jupyter Notebooks created in Google Colab.